nuvention-web/ShareVR/UnityProjects/MVP_Slice/Tutorial/Tutorial.md

 #### Method A - Executable

 1. I have compiled an executable of the project using Unity.
-Please follow [this link](https://github.com/nuvention-web/Team-H/blob/MVP-Slice/UnityProjects/MVP_Slice/Executables/ShareVR_MVP_v1_0.exe) to download the file.
+Please follow [this link](https://github.com/nuvention-web/Team-H/tree/MVP-Slice/UnityProjects/MVP_Slice/Executables) and make sure download **both the *.exe file and the data folder**.
 2. Once you have downloaded the file, simple launch it and you should be able to play.

 #### Method B - Unity Editor